 - Assess the impacts of a chemical being identified as an endocrine disruptor,

 - Assist in the approval and regulation of chemical products,

 - Assist with reporting obligations for new and existing chemicals,

 - Provide management services for companies interested in consortium approach for addressing advocacy needs and testing requirements related to List 1 and List 2 chemicals.

-BCCM currently manages two groups with chemicals on List 2 -- the N-Methylpyrrolidone (NMP) Producers Group, Inc. and the MTBE Consortium.
-BCCM engages with the groups’ member companies to identify potential other producer or importer companies that should contribute to EDSP testing, outlining how cost shares will be allocated among participating companies and compiling relevant data and studies that can be used in “OSRI” submissions to EPA.
+BCCM currently manages two groups with chemicals on List 2 — the N-Methylpyrrolidone (NMP) Producers Group, Inc. and the MTBE Consortium.
+BCCM engages with the groups’ member companies to identify other potential producer or importer companies that should contribute to EDSP testing, outlining how cost shares will be allocated among participating companies and compiling relevant data and studies that can be used in “OSRI” submissions to EPA.